BRI Pilot Funding Awards

 Background

-The Brigham Research Institute (BRI) has made funds (up to $100,000) available in 2022 to support basic, clinical, and translational projects/activities related to any scientific theme with the goal of obtaining preliminary data that will be used to apply for new funding from the National Institutes of Health, other federal and state grantors, foundations, industry and other granting agencies.
+The Brigham Research Institute (BRI) has made funds (up to $100,000) available in FY2024 to support basic, clinical, and translational projects/activities related to any scientific theme with the goal of obtaining preliminary data that will be used to apply for new, external funding from the National Institutes of Health, other federal and state grantors, foundations, industry, or other granting agencies.

 Process

-• Applicant must identify funding opportunity for which they will apply.
-The corporations and foundations team from the Development office can help identify opportunities in that sector (contact aswaminathan@bwh.harvard.edu if you need assistance).
+• Applicant must identify the funding opportunity for which they will apply.
+Grants with full IDC rates will be given priority.
 Identification of multiple funding opportunities may be advantageous

-• Requests of any amount up to $50,000 will be considered; projected return on investment must be 10x total award amount (for example, a $25K request should be applying for a grant worth >$250,000 total costs)
+• Requests of any amount up to $50,000 in direct costs will be considered; projected return on investment must be 10x total award amount (for example, a $25K request should be applying for a grant worth >$250,000 total costs)

 • Applicant must outline a timeline including a specific start date and discrete milestones (spanning no more than one year) leading up to and culminating in the submission of a specific external grant based on the preliminary data that will be generated with the funds requested